Joy-Saliu/greenwood-library-website/README.md

-# greenwood-library-website
+# greenwood-library-website #
+## This project is a Greenwood Community Library Website.
+HTML files where created, staged, commited and pushed.
-Created files on the main page; stage,commit and pushe them.
+Created files on the main page; stage,commit and pushed them.
 - home.html
 - events.html
 - about_us.html